thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             transform_2d3d);
 </script>

 Although, the resulting vectors will still be restricted on a 2-D surface embedded in 3-D space.
-We'll explore the tools to show that this is always the case, and to precisely identify this surface given $V$ very soon!
+We'll soon see how this is always the case very soon!

 *Is there an underlying characteristic that makes all these transformations -done by dot product- different to other types of transformations?*